 - Students will have access to their own school laptops during their study halls (if they have them in their schedule), and at the discretion of their secular studies teacher.
-They may save their own documents and bookmark websites for reference on their assigned laptop. - Student wifi access will be turned OFF in the building until 12 Noon Monday-Thursday and off completely on Fridays.
-Special permission for use during these times requires written permission by the Rosh Mesivta. - Each student will have a designated slot in a computer cart at school.
+They may save their own documents and bookmark websites for reference on their assigned laptop. - Each student will have a designated slot in a computer cart at school.
 It is his responsibility to park his laptop in that slot at the end of the school day and plug it in so that it will recharge overnight.
 Laptops left lying around outside of the computer carts are likely to get lost or damaged. - Laptops are to be used for school-related work exclusively.
-This includes coursework, research, and extracurricular tasks for which the student has assumed responsibility under the guidance of school staff. - Students may not use school laptops to access the internet for social or recreational purposes, or to download personal software. - Students should use only their own assigned laptops and may not borrow other students' laptops. - Students should not use laptops while eating, as food and drink may spill and cause damage to the devices.
+This includes coursework, research, and extracurricular tasks for which the student has assumed responsibility under the guidance of school staff. - Students may not use school laptops to access the internet for social or recreational purposes, or to download personal software. - Students should use only their own assigned laptops and may not borrow other students' laptops.

-- Violation of these policies will result in disciplinary action. - Students are responsible for damage to their laptops caused by misuse, carelessness, or negligence.
+- Students should not use laptops in the Cafeteria or while eating, as food and drink may spill and cause damage to the devices. - Violation of these policies will result in disciplinary action. - Students are responsible for damage to their laptops caused by misuse, carelessness, or negligence.
 This could mean additional costs of the total repair.
 Parents will be billed for the replacement cost of laptops that are lost or damaged beyond repair as a result of student misuse.